ProfProgram/Gilded-Canvas/README.md

 	BackEnd:

-		Change so that user_id is taken from the backend and inputted into the form automatically.
+		Adds reviews to the database using form data.
+Automatically takes user_id if a user is logged in, otherwise, it has an error message on the review page.
+This should redirect to the login page in later commits.

 Basket: